Tempered Yogurt With Tomatoes, DrumSticks and DrumStick Leaves / Muringa Ella Morru Curry

 2 cups - thick yogurt

-- In a non stick or heavy bottom sauce pan heat 1 tsp. of oil and add the onions, green chilies, garlic and turmeric powder.
+- In a non stick or heavy bottom sauce pan heat 2 tbsp. of oil and add the onions, green chilies, garlic, ginger and turmeric powder.
 Sauté for 1 minute.
 Add the drumsticks, mix well, cover and cook for 5 - 6 minutes on low to medium heat.
 Open the lid and add cubed tomatoes and mix well.
 Lower the flame and cook for another 5 minutes or till the drumstick is well cooked, but still have the shape.
 Turn off the burner.